 A cloud inclusion is a very broad term used to classify a cluster of pinpoints/crystals found very close to each other.
 Depending on the nature of the cloud inclusion, it can sometimes pose an issue to the diamond’s appearance.

 For example, when clouds get too big in size and density, they can cause the diamond to take up a hazy appearance and negatively affect its light transmission properties.
 If they are small and diffused, it generally isn’t a cause for concern.
 If your chosen diamond is over one carat in weight, your GIA report will include a plot diagram (shown below) that details the clarity characteristics of the diamond.

 A crystal inclusion is quite literally a mineral crystal that is contained within the diamond.
 Depending on the type of minerals they are, they can be colourless (this is when another diamond is embedded within the diamond), black (carbon), reddish (garnets), greenish (peridots) etc.

 Since coloured crystal inclusions are much more obvious to the naked eye, they are generally undesirable.

 A small crack or fracture within the diamond.
 Depending on your viewing angle, a feather inclusion can look transparent and almost invisible or it can catch on light and display a whitish feather-like appearance.

-Severe feathers can cause durability issues, especially if they reach the surface, are near the girdle, or have unsightly coloration to them; both of which should be avoided.
+Severe feathers can cause durability issues, especially if they reach the surface, are near the girdle, or have unsightly colouration to them; both of which should be avoided.